asnelt/mixedvines/README.rst

 distributions are provided.
 For discrete marginals, Poisson, binomial and negative binomial distributions are provided.
 As bivariate copula building blocks, the Gaussian, Frank and Clayton families as well as rotation transformed families are provided.
-Additional marginal and pair copula distributions can be added easily.
+Additional marginal and pair-copula distributions can be added easily.

 The package includes methods for sampling, likelihood calculation and